Community Legal Centres

 - lobbying for social justice and access to the legal system, including legislative and policy reform.

-A CLC may assist you in referring your matter to a pro bono solicitor or barrister or assist you to prepare an application for Legal Aid.
+A Community Legal Centre may assist you in referring your matter to a pro bono solicitor or barrister or assist you to prepare an application for Legal Aid.

 They have become an important part of the Australian legal system, bridging the gap for those who cannot afford their own legal representation but for whom legal aid is not available.

-Although services are directed toward those who cannot afford legal representation, a CLC's 'means criteria' may be less restrictive than that of Legal Aid.
+Although services are directed toward those who cannot afford legal representation, a Community Legal Centre's 'means criteria' may be less restrictive than that of Legal Aid.

-To find the nearest one to you, see the directory of the National Association of Community Legal Centres (NACLC).
+To find the nearest Community Legal Centre to you, see the directory of the National Association of Community Legal Centres (NACLC).

 top of page >